If your mind is blown by the fact loofahs are not actually sea sponges then this is the plant to grow!

 If you live in a subtropical environment you can plant your loofah in early spring right through to late summer, it will keep producing until it starts to cool down (usually we pull ours down when the flowers slow down around Easter).
 We usually don’t get ours going until it’s too hot for anything else to survive.

 Want to try growing your own Loofah?
-Grab some of our 2017 Loofah seeds here.
+Get Loofah seeds here.